cloudberrydb/cloudberrydb-site/docs/sql-statements/sql-statement-alter-table.md

 SET DISTRIBUTED
 :   Changes the distribution policy of a table.
 Changing a hash distribution policy, or changing to or from a replicated policy, will cause the table data to be physically redistributed on disk, which can be resource intensive.
 If you declare the same hash distribution policy or change from hash to random distribution, data will not be redistributed unless you declare `SET WITH (reorganize=true)`.

-:  While Greenplum Database permits changing the distribution policy of a writable external table, the operation never results in physical redistribution of the external data.
+:  While Cloudberry Database permits changing the distribution policy of a writable external table, the operation never results in physical redistribution of the external data.

 ATTACH PARTITION partition_name { FOR VALUES partition_bound_spec | DEFAULT }